Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Introduction

-Various signal processing techniques have been developed to identify collar signals under interference conditions.
-Traditional methods include fixed or dynamic thresholding \cite{xiao2025realization,wang2003study}, digital filters and template-based cross-correlation \cite{XNSY202006007}, time-frequency domain techniques such as Fourier or wavelet transforms \cite{GJSX201005019}, and physical plausibility filters \cite{xiao2025realization,alvarez2018theory,yang2025leak}.
+Various signal processing techniques have been developed to identify collar signatures under interference conditions.
+Traditional methods include fixed or dynamic thresholding \cite{xiao2025realization,wang2012collardepth}, digital filters and template-based cross-correlation \cite{li2020application}, time-frequency domain techniques such as Fourier or wavelet transforms \cite{li2010approach}, and physical plausibility filters \cite{xiao2025realization,alvarez2018theory}.
 However, these approaches exhibit limited generalizability \cite{wang2006application,yang2025leak}.
-With the emergence of machine learning, researchers have increasingly employed deep neural networks to automate collar signal recognition.
-These developments include convolutional neural networks (CNNs) and long short-term memory networks (LSTMs) \cite{jing2024identification,ross2018generalized,le2016data}, Additionally, advanced architectures such as transformer models \cite{wen2022transformers} and physics-informed neural networks (PINNs) \cite{raissi2019physics} have been proposed for downhole signal classification, anomaly detection, and denoising tasks \cite{noh2021deep}.
+With the emergence of machine learning, researchers have increasingly employed deep neural networks to automate collar signature recognition.
+These developments include convolutional neural networks (CNNs) and long short-term memory networks (LSTMs) \cite{jing2025identification,ross2018generalized,le2016data}, Additionally, advanced architectures such as transformer models \cite{wen2022transformers} and physics-informed neural networks (PINNs) \cite{raissi2019physics} have been proposed for related fields such as downhole signal classification, anomaly detection, and denoising tasks \cite{noh2021deep,brazell2019machine,elhadidy2025optimizing,viggen2025improving,yang2025leak}.

 Nevertheless, significant challenges persist.
-Neural networks require substantial volumes of labeled training data, which are often unavailable or difficult to obtain in downhole environments \cite{jing2024identification,murugan2017regularization}.
+Neural networks require substantial volumes of labeled training data, which are often unavailable or difficult to obtain in downhole environments \cite{jing2025identification,murugan2017regularization}.
 This scarcity means that the available data for training collar recognition neural networks are considerably less than those for other tasks such as face recognition or image classification.
 Therefore, efficiently utilization of existing data is indispensable.